-The Company has operations in Mexico, Europe, S. Africa and Asia.
+The Company has operations in Mexico, Europe, South Africa and Asia.
 Foreign operations encounter risks similar to those faced by U.S. operations, as well as risks inherent in foreign operations, such as local customs and regulatory constraints, control over product quality and content, foreign trade policies, competitive conditions, foreign currency fluctuations and unstable political and economic conditions.
-The Company's international operations headquartered in Germany and its business relationships in Asia further increase its exposure to these foreign operating risks, which could have an adverse impact on the Company's international income and worldwide profitability.
+The Company's business relationships in Asia and the information security and print finishing international operations headquartered in Germany further increase its exposure to these foreign operating risks, which could have an adverse impact on the Company's international income and worldwide profitability.